BakersMath

 Mark the flour row by clicking the Flour button.
 This tells the calculator which ingredient is the flour reference point for baker's percentage calculation.
 Choose your scaling mode: Multiplier to scale by 2, 3, etc.; Loaves to go from 1 loaf to 3; or Total Weight to hit an exact dough weight for your pan or portfolio.
 Enter your target value and the results update instantly.

-If all ingredients are in weight units (grams, ounces, etc.), the calculator shows baker's percentages below the results.flour always at 100%, everything else expressed as a percentage of flour weight.
-This is invaluable for understanding your recipe and adjusting on the fly.
+If all ingredients are in weight units (grams, ounces, etc.), the calculator shows baker's percentages below the results.
+Flour always at 100%, everything else expressed as a percentage of flour weight.
+Useful for understanding your recipe and adjusting on the fly.

 Baker's percentage